Tracy Ringolsby

-Tracy Ringolsby (born April 30, 1951 in Cheyenne, Wyoming) is an American sportswriter.
-He was a columnist for Baseball America from its beginning until cutbacks with free-lance writers were eliminated during the COVID-19 pandemic.
+Tracy Ringolsby (born April 30, 1951) is an American sportswriter.
+He was a founder and original columnist for Baseball America from its beginning until a new ownership group took over changed the publication from its focus on minor leagues to a more generic approach.
 In retirement, he created a Rockies focused website, InsideTheSeams.com, and a University of Wyoming focused website, WelcomeTo7220.com, in reference to the school being located at the highest elevation (7,220 feet) of any Division 1 school.
 He worked for the Rocky Mountain News in Denver, Colorado, until its closure during spring training 2009, and spent 2009–2013 as the pre-game/post-game analyst with Fox Sports Rocky Mountain/ROOTSPORTS for Rockies telecasts.
-He is the former president of the Baseball Writers' Association of America (BBWAA) and was a member from 1976 to 2013, and rejoined the BBWAA in 2016 when employees of MLB.com, where he worked for more than four years, were admitted to the BBWAA.
+He is the former president of the Baseball Writers' Association of America (BBWAA) and was a member from 1976 to 2013.
+He rejoined the BBWAA in 2016 when employees of MLB.com, where he worked for more than four years, were admitted to the BBWAA.